Table of Contents:

 – To make the most of your travel we always recommend that you read as

 much as you can about your destination before departing.
 It is also

 nice to have literature relevant to the location as you travel.

 Because of the limitations of self-contained bicycle touring hauling

 a comprehensive library is impractical.
-If you know you are
+If you are interested

-interest in a specific topic we encourage you to bring materials
+in a specific topic we encourage you to bring materials that cover

 – What is now called snail mail tends to be hard to receive during